Biodiversity Technical Note for Planners and Developers

 Why is Biodiversity important in Argyll and Bute?

 According to experts, Argyll and Bute is considered to be a biodiversity hot spot with some of the best examples of a range of Land, Freshwater and Marine and Coastal Habitats and Species in the UK.

 The many natural influences which have shaped our landscape as well as the myriad of man's activities, make Argyll and Bute unique.

 The freshwater environment in Argyll is varied, ranging from large lochs and rivers with medium water chemistries to tiny nutrient-poor, peat-stained lochans.
 Argyll contains the longest freshwater loch in Scotland (Loch Awe - 41kms) and the loch with the greatest surface area (Loch Lomond - 71kms²).
-Internationally important freshwater species exist in Argyll.
-The Freshwater Pearl Mussel (Margaritifera margaritifera), the Atlantic Salmon (Salmo salar) and the Powan (Coregonus lavaret) are three such species.
-These freshwater inhabitants are good examples of why Argyll is important for biodiversity, but also why action plans need to be established to protect the resources.
-All three species mentioned above are under severe threat from inappropriate activities which are threatening the existence of the Argyll populations.
+The Freshwater Pearl Mussel (Margaritifera margaritifera) an internationally important species, the Atlantic salmon (Salmo salar) and the Powan (Coregonus lavaret) are three such species associated with some of our river and loch systems.
+These freshwater inhabitants are good examples of why Argyll is important for biodiversity, but also why action is required to protect these resources.

 Current Action for Biodiversity

-The biodiversity process in Argyll and Bute proposes to maintain and enhance our extensive variety of habitats and species.
-It will not only involve the many government and non-government agencies but each and every one of us.
+The biodiversity process in Argyll and Bute seeks to maintain and enhance our extensive variety of habitats and species.
+It involves many government, non-government agencies, community groups and individuals.

 For further information on biodiversity in Argyll and Bute, please contact our Local Biodiversity Officer.